App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 Taking on new debt is not always so bad.
 Sometimes it makes sense to borrow money with a promise to repay the debt, particularly if you’re pursuing financial freedom.Borrowing money can be good if you use the money in ways that allow you to build wealth.
 Conversely, borrowing money can be bad if it depletes your finances and traps you in debt.
-Below we highlight different types of debt and explain how you could use debt to make money.
+Below we highlight different types of debt and explain how to leverage debt to build wealth.

 Can You Build Wealth With Debt?